 Coaching Game 3: The Card Game: Place a deck of cards in front of the participants.
 These cards are specially made for the occasion.

 On one side are pictures of a performance - say of a game, an artistic performance, an academic performance etc. On the other side is a descriptor of something that was done well (take cues from the picture) in that performance.

-In response, the B verbally relates the appreciation to something in his worklife that he has done well.
+In response, B verbally relates the appreciation to something in his worklife that he has done well.
 Next, he reflects on something that he could have done better.

 For example if the card said 'excellent speech', A will say something like, 'Hey that was an excellent speech today, you had them spellbound!'
-B will respond with recalling and relating something that s/he actually did (not necessarily a speech) during the week which was noteworthy.
+B will respond with recalling and relating something that they actually did (not necessarily a speech) during the week which was noteworthy.